nassor/envelope/README.md

 // Deserialize the data into a new envelope receivedEnvelope := &envelope.Envelope{}
 if err := receivedEnvelope.UnmarshalBinary(binaryData); err != nil {
-	log.Fatalf("Failed to unmarshal envelope: %v", err)
+    log.Fatalf("Failed to unmarshal envelope: %v", err) }
-}

-// Decrypt the data first
-if err := receivedEnvelope.Decrypt(key); err != nil {
-	log.Fatalf("Failed to decrypt envelope: %v", err)
-}

-// Verify the signature to ensure it hasn't been tampered with if err := receivedEnvelope.Verify(key); err != nil {
+// Verify the signature first (while data is still encrypted) if err := receivedEnvelope.Verify(signingKey); err != nil {
     log.Fatalf("Failed to verify envelope: %v", err)
 }

+// Then decrypt the data using the encryption key if err := receivedEnvelope.Decrypt(encryptionKey); err != nil {
+    log.Fatalf("Failed to decrypt envelope: %v", err) }

 fmt.Printf("Successfully verified and decrypted.
 Original message: %s\n", receivedEnvelope.Data)